 Offered: Fall, Spring, Summer.

+POL 330 - Jurisprudence and the American Judicial Process (4)

+Students examine and compare theories of law and legal reasoning, focusing on how judges determine what the law is and apply it to decide cases across different areas of law.

+Prerequisite: One 200-level political science course or consent of department chair.

+Offered: As needed.

 POL 331 - Courts and Public Policy (4)

 Students examine the role of courts in forming and implementing public policy.
 Topics include litigation strategies, the selection of judges, judicial activism, and the impact of court decisions on society.